selfdriven-foundation/selfdriven-university/research/case-studies/case-study-act-university.md

    - ACT's path included extensive interactions with TEQSA.
 Early, collaborative engagement with regulatory bodies ensures alignment with requirements and reduces potential hurdles.

 ---
-# What are the top 10 learnings we can take away from this?

 ### **4. Governance and Accountability Build Trust**
    - Robust governance frameworks and transparent decision-making processes played a role in ACT's success.
 Strong institutional governance will be crucial for gaining regulatory approval and stakeholder confidence.